 A source of pricing information based on 17 organisations.

 A source of national pricing information for 37 countries – states which category of price, for example reimbursement, ex-factory, patient

 Formerly known as the Irish Medicines Board (IMB), the regulatory body in Ireland whose role it is to protect and enhance public and animal health by regulating medicines, medical devices and other health products.

 HIS has a key role in supporting healthcare providers to make sure that their services meet these expectations and continually improve the healthcare the people of Scotland receive.

-An international organisation promoting the science of pharmacoeconomics and health outcomes research Includes a section: Pharmacoeconomic Guidelines Around the World.
+An international society promoting the science of health economics and outcomes research (HEOR).

-Institute for Quality and Efficiency in Health Care – The Institute for Quality and Efficiency in Healthcare is a German agency responsible for assessing the quality and efficiency of medical treatments, including drugs, non-drug interventions, diagnostic and screening methods, and treatment and disease management.
+The Institute for Quality and Efficiency in Health Care (IQWiG, Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) is a German agency responsible for assessing the quality and efficiency of medical treatments, including drugs, non-drug interventions, diagnostic and screening methods, and treatment and disease management.